karmeleon/recipes/food/sous_vide_thai_chicken.md

 ![Ingredients](https://raw.githubusercontent.com/karmeleon/recipes/master/images/thai_chicken_ingredients.jpg)

-* 1 chicken breast, frozen or refrigerated
+* 1/2 lb chicken thighs, frozen or refrigerated (or one chicken breast, but thighs are more easily coated in the flavor and have more flavor)
 * Salt and pepper to taste
 * 2 tsp red curry paste
 * 2 tsp lime juice